-The Summer Science Program offered by the ICaRE (Institute of Cancer Research and Education) at SUNY Old Westbury, this program provides high school students with an opportunity to learn biotechnology, molecular biology of cancer, cell biology, cancer immunology, biochemistry, cell signaling, and neuroscience under the mentorship of faculty.
-Students will gain basic science knowledge and get a hands-on research experience in various laboratory experimentation processes.
+The Summer Science Program offered by the ICaRE(Institute of Cancer Research and Education) at SUNY Old Westbury provides High School students with an opportunity to learn biotechnology, molecular biology of cancer, cell biology, cancer immunology, biochemistry, cell signaling, or neuroscience under the mentorship of Faculty and current Undergraduate students.
+Students will learn how laboratory science can be translated into improved human health and will engage in investigative experiences.
+Our program gives students the opportunity to virtually:

-- Apply your knowledge to a real world problem and gain research skills.
+- Apply knowledge to a real world problem and gain research skills

 Who is this program designed for?